antlong/picka/readme.rst

     :param pattern: Initial patters for test data.
 Index is added by format()
     :param tester: User id for Tester running test.
-    :return: Applicant name with next index to make unique for test run
+    :return: pattern with next index to make unique for test run

     sqlite table creation: